Breadbox

 Turning Insights into Features

 With features defined, the next question was where everything should live.
 I used a see/do exercise to map each screen — what the user sees versus what they can do — before touching Figma.
-This keeps information architecture honest: if you can't articulate what a screen shows and what it enables, the screen probably shouldn't exist yet.
+This keeps information architecture honest.
+I didn't want to waste time designing screens that I didn't have a clear reason for being.

 See/do activity using sticky notes